 How You Will Help

-- Support and provide informal mentoring of staff at St Leo’s College in effective lesson preparation and presentation; student engagement/motivation and classroom management
+- Supporting and providing informal mentoring of staff at St Leo’s College in effective lesson preparation and presentation; student engagement/motivation and classroom management

 Note: The monthly living allowance enables you to live a modest local lifestyle.
 Based on the cost of living in a particular country, it covers food, your daily commute, communication and other local costs.
 It is not set to enable you to meet financial commitments at home, such as a mortgage or a personal loan.
 It will not cover the costs of eating out and other entertainment.
 Read more about what is covered in our FAQ.